Beliavsky/Fortran-code-on-GitHub/README.md

 [examples](https://github.com/PatNichols/examples): examples of Fortran and C++ interaction, by Pat Nichols

+[excelapack](https://github.com/tkdhss111/excelapack): program that retrieves values ​​entered into an Excel spreadsheet using VBA, executes a program written in BLAS or LAPACK, and reflects the results of that execution in an Excel spreadsheet, by Hisashi Takeda

 [F2Py Sockets](https://github.com/b-fg/f2py-sockets): example of how to use sockets to transfer data from Fortran to Python and viceversa, by Bernat Font

 [f2py-with-derived-types](https://github.com/Nicholaswogan/f2py-with-derived-types): demonstrates how to use f2py with Fortran derived types with type-bound procedures, by Nick Wogan